Contrarian Corpus

 Notes

 The famous Ackman/Pershing Square 'Who wants to be a Millionaire?'
-Herbalife short thesis, presented Dec 20, 2012 at a stand-alone Pershing Square event in NYC.
-Unusual entry in an activist corpus: Pershing is long-equity by reputation, but here is short and arguing fraud (pyramid scheme), so thesis_type = fraud_exposure.
-Disclaimer (p.2) explicitly confirms a short common-stock position with no options.
-Cover styling is signature Pershing Square (single-line blue Helvetica title on dotted-pattern background) — the canonical Ackman deck aesthetic.
-Heavy use of CEO-quote-vs-reality juxtaposition (Michael Johnson quotes paired with contradicting filings/data) and a recurring Socratic structure: rhetorical question slide followed by evidence slides.
-Peer-gap chart on p.11 (gross margin 80.2% vs ~43-47% peers, with red circle annotation) is a textbook contrarian framing.
-No formal sum-of-parts; valuation argument is implicit: if the company is a pyramid, intrinsic value is zero.
-Closing slides ('Sunshine is the best disinfectant', the pyramid math diagram on p.333) are memorable rhetorical climax.
-The deck triggered the multi-year Ackman/Icahn feud and a 5-year FTC investigation (settled 2016 for $200mm without 'pyramid scheme' label).
-Outcome ultimately: Pershing Square covered the short in 2018 at a loss — but that's outside the document itself.
+Herbalife short thesis, delivered Dec 20, 2012 at a stand-alone Pershing Square event at the AXA Equitable Center in NYC (not at Sohn).
+Unusual entry in an activist corpus: Pershing's reputation is long-equity activism, but here they are short and arguing fraud (pyramid scheme) — thesis_type = fraud_exposure.
+Disclaimer (p.2) explicitly confirms a short common-stock position with no options; no percentage of float disclosed in the document itself.
+Cover styling is signature Pershing Square — single-line blue Helvetica-style title on dotted-pattern background, logo bottom-left — the canonical Ackman deck aesthetic.
+The argument is rhetorical and regulatory rather than valuation-driven: no DCF or sum-of-parts, the implicit target is $0 as the pyramid must collapse under its own math (see p.333 pyramid-levels chart: '13 levels = 13bn participants, more than the world population').
+Heavy use of CEO-quote-vs-reality juxtaposition (Michael Johnson and John DeSimone quotes paired with contradicting filings/distributor materials) and a recurring Socratic structure: rhetorical question slide followed by evidence slides.
+Peer-gap chart on p.11 (gross margin 80.2% vs ~43-47% peers, with red circle annotation and a question-mark instead of brand logos) is a textbook contrarian framing worth stealing.
+Closing sequence ('Sunshine is the best disinfectant' — Brandeis quote on p.334) is the memorable rhetorical climax.
+The deck triggered the multi-year Ackman/Icahn feud and a four-year FTC investigation.